 4. PUBLIC PARTICIPATION –

-his personal campaign to ensure that the NYCC system had all the necessary information.
-However, the Rockville Terrace light belonging to the Parish Council was still
+- Allen Haspell informed the Parish Council that the NYCC electronic street lights data map was still not working accurately.
+NYCC system had all the necessary information.
+However, the Rock View Terrace light belonging to the Parish Council was still

-5. MINUTES OF THE LAST
+5. MINUTES OF THE LAST MEETING & MATTERS ARISING

 The last Ordinary Parish Council Meeting was held on the 134h

 Approved and Signed